zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 API services that support Zowe API Mediation Layer and use dynamic registration to the Discovery Service already provide metadata that enables PassTicket support.

-As the API user, you are not require to do anything in this case.
+As the system programming, you are not required to do anything in this case.
 All required information is provided by the API service automatically.

 ### API Services that Register Dynamically into API ML but do not Provide Metadata

-Some services that can use PassTickets may be missing the corresponding metadata.
-For such service you can provide this metadata externally in the same files that contain the static YAML definitons.
+Some services can use PassTickets but the API ML does not that the service can accept PassTickets.
+For such service you can provide this metadata externally in the same file that contain the static YAML definiton.
+The static YAML definitions are described in [REST APIs without code changes required](./api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md).

 Add following section to the YAML file with a static definition: